fidian/presentations/energy-merit-badge/index.md

 ## Not Prepared?

 It's okay.
-Let me know, I make a note, and we will simply move on.
+Let me know.
+I make a note and we will move on.

 I'll try to help achieve as many requirements as possible.